Identifying the Deviator: Examples

 \subsection{Avoiding the origin in a random walk}

 In this subsection we return to the random walk example in the introduction.
-Two players generate an infinite sequence in $\{-1,1\}^\dN$, thought of as the moves in an infinite walk on $\mathbb{Z}$ that originates at $10$, where Player A chooses the odd terms and Player B chooses the even terms.
+Two players generate an infinite sequence in $\{-1,1\}^\dN$, thought of as the moves in an infinite walk on $\mathbb{Z}$ that originates at $1$, where Player A chooses the odd terms and Player B chooses the even terms.
 In each period, the player is supposed to choose $1$ with probability $1/2$.

-The target set $D$ is the set of all infinite random walks $w \in \{-1,1\}^\dN$ such that there exists $n$ for which $\sum_{i\le n} w_i = -10$, i.e., the walk reaches the origin at least once.
-The random walk is recurrent with probability $1$, so $\prob_{\sigma^*}(D)=1$.
+We start by studying the problem with infinite horizon, and then discuss the problem with finite horizon.